 Should the Comet Be Renamed?

-Given Aylmer’s discovery of the comet’s cycle 600 years earlier than previously thought, astronomers argue that the current name inaccurately reflects the history of its discovery.
-However, there is no discussion yet in the global scientific community about officially renaming the comet.
+Given Aylmer’s recognition of the comet’s cycle some 600 years earlier than previously credited, some astronomers argue that the current name doesn’t reflect the true history of its discovery.
+But there is no serious discussion yet within the global scientific community about officially renaming the comet.

-Nonetheless, there is hope that Aylmer from Malmesbury will eventually receive recognition as one of the first thinkers to perceive the long-term rhythms of the cosmos centuries before telescopes made such discoveries commonplace.
+Still, many hope that Aylmer of Malmesbury will eventually receive recognition as one of the first thinkers to perceive the comet’s long-term rhythm centuries before telescopes made such observations commonplace.

 Photo: Unsplash